infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 ---

-### Motion Actuation
+### Motion Actuation (WCAG 2.5.4 - Level A)

+We need to ensure that content does not rely on device motion for control, as some users may have difficulty moving or holding a device steadily.
+This helps make content accessible to everyone, regardless of their physical abilities (e.g. shake to undo).

-*This guideline covers point 2.5.4 Motion Actuation - Level A of the WCAG standard.*
+> This guideline covers point *2.5.4 Motion Actuation - Level A of the WCAG standard.*

 :white_check_mark: **Success criteria**